Mammograms and Screening Recommendations

 Automated Breast Ultrasound System (ABUS): 3D Ultrasound for Patients with Dense Breasts

 Approximately 40% of American women have dense breasts.
 Dense breast tissue can obscure cancers making them less visible on mammography.
 ABUS allows identification of small cancers that are amongst dense breast tissue.
 Having dense breasts can increase a woman’s risk to develop cancer by 4-6 times.
 When used in addition to mammography, ABUS can improve breast cancer detection by 35.7 percent over mammography alone.
 Each exam takes approximately 15 minutes.
-Learn more about dense breasts by visiting http://areyoudense.org/.
+Learn more about dense breasts at Are You Dense?, a breast health online resource.